 Moderator: Fabien Miclet, European Affairs Consultant (FR)

 As the very first actors impacted by the current crisis, music venues were also the first to adapt and change their practices in this unprecedented turmoil.
-Through these panels, we want to lay the foundations for a more desirable future for music venues, and to fully recognise their role as drivers of the European music scene.
+These panels were an opportunity for music venues professionals from across Europe to reflect on the future we want for our sector and explore the role venues can take in it.

 Moderator: Elisa Thoma, Live DMA (FR)

-In the wake of Covid-19, it’s clear that chances are close to none that bands from other continents will be touring during the next concert season (September 2020 – June 2021).
+In the wake of Covid-19, it’s clear that chances are close to none that bands from other continents will be touring during the next concert season (2020 – 2021).
 In a context where the circulation of artists can resume in Europe, what opportunities does this bring to music venues to promote European talent in full force?
-And how to ensure and empower exchange of European artists in various territories?
+And how to ensure and empower the exchange of European artists in various territories?